Mizoram

+After India gained independence in 1947, Mizoram remained part of Assam as the Lushai Hills District.
+After the Assamese Government's negligence of the Mizos during the famine, insurgency was led by the Mizo National Front in the 1960s which culminated in the signing of the Mizoram Peace Accord in 1986.
+On 20 February 1987, Mizoram was granted full statehood, becoming the 23rd state of India.

+Mizoram is predominantly Christian, with about 87% of the population practising Christianity, mainly Protestant denominations such as Presbyterian and Baptist.
+It is one of the three states of India with a Christian majority (87%).
+Other religions such as Buddhism (8.51%), Hinduism (2.75%), and Islam (1.35%) are also practised in the state.
+Mizoram's population is predominantly made up of Mizo or Zo tribes, comprising about 83.4% of the state's population, with other significant communities including the Chakma (8.5%) and Tripuri (3%).
+Due to the prolonged civil conflict in Myanmar, Mizoram has also seen an influx of Burmese communities, especially from the Chin ethnic group, which has sought refuge in the region.

 Mizoram is a highly literate agrarian economy.
-Slash-and-burn jhum, or shifting cultivation, is the most common form of farming, though it gives poor crop yields.
+Slash-and-burn farming, also known as jhum, is the most common form of farming in the state.
 In recent years, the jhum farming practices have been steadily replaced with a significant horticulture and bamboo products industry.
-The state's gross state domestic product for 2012 was estimated at ₹36089 crore.
+Mizoram's estimated gross state domestic product for 2025 was estimated at ₹36089 crore.
 About 20% of Mizoram's population lives below the poverty line, with 35% rural poverty as of 2014.
 The state has about 871 kilometres of national highways, with NH–54 and NH–150 connecting it to Assam and Manipur respectively.
 It is also a growing transit point for trade with Myanmar and Bangladesh.